cathive/sass-java/README.md

 ## Native libraries

 Compiled dynamic libraries of libsass are bundled inside of the JAR artifact together with the required auto-generated JNA binding classes and nice wrapper classes to allow for a Java-like feeling when working with libsass.

+### Supported platforms

+Currently only a few native platforms are supported:

+ * Linux x86-64
+ * Mac OS X (64 bit only)
+ * Windows x86-64
+ * Windows x86

-Currently only a few native platforms are supported.
-If your desired platform is missing, feel free to open an issue and add a pre-compiled version of libsass for inclusion!
+If your desired platform / architecture is missing, feel free to open an issue and add a pre-compiled version of libsass for inclusion!

+As of now the following

 ## Example code